Hiking from Valbona to Theth: Everything You Need to Know

 Vegan in Valbona

-The restaurants in Valbona were all traditional Albanian, offering mostly the same vegan options, like stuffed eggplants and veggie soup.
-We decided to have dinner at our hotel, which made us full and happy.
-Our stay included breakfast the next day, but being the good vegans that we are, we planned ahead and prepared some peanut butter sandwiches.
-And thank goodness we did, because breakfast turned out to be a standard plate for everyone, complete with eggs, sausage, and pancakes.
+The restaurants in Valbona were all traditional Albanian, offering mostly the same vegan options, such as stuffed eggplants and veggie soup.
+We decided to have dinner at our hotel, which left us feeling full and happy.
+Our stay also included breakfast the next morning, but being the well-prepared vegans we are, we planned ahead and prepared some peanut butter sandwiches.
+And thank goodness we did, because breakfast turned out to be a standard plate for everyone, complete with eggs, sausage and pancakes.

 Hiking from Valbona to Theth

-Then the day of the actual hike arrived!
-Depending on the location of your accommodation, you should allow about 30 to 40 minutes to reach the starting point of the hike.
+Finally, the day of the actual hike arrived!
+Depending on where your accommodation is located, you should allow around 30 to 40 minutes to reach the starting point of the hike.
 Alternatively, you can ask your hotel to arrange a taxi for the first few kilometers to save time.

-If you choose to do the hike in the same direction as us, here are the advantages: first, the ascent is slightly steeper, but the descent won’t be as technical.
-A significant part of the second half will also be through forest, so you’ll be less exposed to the sun if you start early enough.
-And finally, the whole journey of travelling to Valbona, will be long and – although spectacular – also tiring.
-So we preferred to do this part while still feeling fresh and motivated.
+If you decide to hike in the same direction as we did (Valbona to Theth instead of Theth to Valbona), here are the advantages: first, the ascent is slightly steeper, but the descent is less technical.
+A significant part of the second half of the hike is through the forest, so you’ll be less exposed to the sun if you start early enough.
+And finally, the whole journey of travelling to Valbona by minibus and ferry, will be long and – although spectacular – also tiring.
+So we preferred to tackle this part while still feeling fresh and motivated.

 In terms of difficulty, we found the hike manageable with a reasonable fitness level.
 The first part is steadily going upwards, but there’s no need to rush.
-Take your time, and each break offers a great excuse to admire the views 😉 There are some rocky and uneven sections that require careful footing, especially at the top.
+Take your time and remember – every break offers a great excuse to admire the views 😉 There are some rocky and uneven sections that require careful footing, especially at the top.
 After reaching the peak, the trail transitions into more forested areas, along with some gravel sections that demand good balance.
 There were three cafés on the way, offering drinks, but no food.

 Arriving in Theth

 After more or less 9 hours (including breaks, photo stops and spending quality time with cows we’ve met on the way), we arrived at our accommodation in Theth.
-Like Valbona, the village consists of one main street, including hotels and guesthouses, a church, and small shops.
+Like Valbona, the village consists of one main street, including hotels and guesthouses, a church and some small shops.

 Things to do in Theth